LinuxSuRen/api-testing/docs/grpc-TLS.md

 # gRPC TLS verification

-If you want to enable gRPC TLS, you need to generate your certificates in the cmd directory, or you can use an absolute path
+If you want to enable gRPC TLS, you need to generate your certificates in the workspace, or you can use an absolute path

 **1. 生成私钥**